 Despite that, adopting select PLG components has paid off.
-Since 2018, Dynatrace has seen 20% annualized revenue growth and recently recorded its 15th consecutive quarter with net dollar expansion rates (revenue earned from current customers due to upselling and cross-selling) above 120%.
+Since 2019, Dynatrace has seen above 25% annualized revenue growth and recently recorded its 15th consecutive quarter with net dollar expansion rates (revenue earned from current customers due to upselling and cross-selling) above 120%.

 Leap, but look first